Andy Dalton Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 - Dalton did not record a pass attempt in last week's game versus the Seahawks.

-- Dalton has thrown for 0 yards (0.0 ypg) on -of-0 passing with zero touchdowns and interceptions over his last three games.
+- Dalton has racked up 0 passing yards (0.0 per game) and has a 0% completion percentage (-for-0) over his last three appearances, tossing zero touchdowns and interceptions.

 Dalton's Chicago Teammates